json-schema-org/website/pages/understanding-json-schema/conventions.md

 ---
 section: docs
-title: "Conventions used in this documentation"
+title: 'Conventions used in this documentation'
 prev:
   label: Understanding JSON Schema
   url: /understanding-json-schema
 next:
   label: What is a Schema?
   url: /understanding-json-schema/about
 ---